MaxHalford/eaopt/README.md

 - The ***selection*** method is crucial and is very influential on the behavior of the algorithm.
 - Genes can be randomly modified through ***mutation***.
 - Mutation and crossover are part of a larger concept called ***genetic operators***.
+- The precise order and manner in which genetic operators are applied are detailed in a ***model***.
 - [Multi-population GAs](http://www.pohlheim.com/Papers/mpga_gal95/gal2_1.html) split the population into ***sub-populations***.
 - Sub-populations exchange individuals through a process known as ***migration***.
 - Similar individuals can be clustered into ***species*** in order to avoid applying genetic operators to dissimilar individuals.

+## Philosophy

+> TLDR: gago gives you the freedom to tweak every single part of a genetic algorithm.

 ## Usage